 There are a number of ways you can go about getting your first real estate photography client.
 Check out a few of our suggestions to see what will work for you.

 There are many different routes you can go when starting your own real estate photography business.
 All it takes is that first client and that first job to set you on the right path.
 There is no one right way to get that first client, all that matters is that you secure the work, shoot the house, and deliver images (and get paid for them!).
 From there, you can start to build momentum and a reputation for yourself and your new business.

 Realistically, it’s unlikely you’ll be competing with more than ten other photographers in any given market.
-Word gets around fast if there is someone good who is quick, provides good quality, and pleasant to work with.
-Word gets round even faster if you’re none of those things, and it’s really hard to recover from a bad reputation…
+Word gets around fast if there is someone good who is quick, provides good quality, and is pleasant to work with.
+Word gets around even faster if you’re none of those things, and it’s really hard to recover from a bad reputation…

 How to Start